-The method developed for CATS translates a faulttree into the equivalent BBN.
+The method developed for CATS translates a fault-tree into the equivalent BBN.
 This BBN is special in the sense that any node can only take two values and that the state of downstream nodes is completely determined by Boolean combinations of the upstream nodes. (in fact a fault-tree).
 By translating a fault-tree in this way Fault-trees and BBNs are just parts of a larger BBN and can be treated and quantified in a single operation In Figure 7 it is depicted how the fault-tree of Figure 4 is transformed into a BBN.
+If the FT contains no repeated events, then its baseic events may be assigned distributions, reflecting uncertainty in the probability of occurrence of the basic events.